Fact: Wearing helmets can saves lives.

 International Helmet Awareness Day™

 Riders4Helmets is responsible for hosting and organizing International Helmet Awareness Day.
-The first event was held in 2010 and by 2014, hundreds of retailers in 9 countries pledged their support by offering a discount on helmets.
+The first event was held in 2010 and by 2014, hundreds of retailers in 9 countries had pledged their support by offering a discount on helmets.
+In 2016, the number of participating helmet brands grew to 16, with retailers in 14 countries taking part.

 What is the purpose of this website?